 Send any reply LS to: 3GPP Liaisons Coordinator, mailto:3GPPLiaison@etsi.org

-Attachments:
+Attachments: -

 1 Overall description

 RAN2 thanks RAN4 for the LS on the Pemax parameter for S-SSB transmission.
-RAN2 would provide the following answers to RAN4’s questions.
+RAN2 would like to provide the following answers to RAN4’s questions.

 Q1: RAN4 agreed not to define PEMAX,c for S-SSB configured Tx Power in TS38.101-1 as highlighted yellow below and would like to know if this can have any impact to RAN1/2, for example, Pcompensation defined in idle mode procedure in TS 38.304?

-Answer: In the RAN2 specification TS 38.331, sl-MaxTransPower is used for configuring PEMAX,c to indicate the maximum value of the UE's sidelink transmission power on a resource pool.
-As RAN4 agreed not to define PEMAX,c for S-SSB, the field description of sl-MaxTransPower in TS 38.331 should be further updated to reflect RAN4’s intention.

-On the other hand, there are two IEs PEMAX1 and PEMAX2 being used to calculate the parameter Pcompensation defined in TS 38.304, but they are to limit the UE's uplink transmission power on a carrier frequency, which has nothing to do with transmission power of S-SSB, thus omitting the PEMAX,c of PCMAX for S-SSB has no spec impact on TS 38.304.
+Answer: In the current TS 38.304, there are two IEs, PEMAX1 and PEMAX2, being used to calculate the parameter Pcompensation defined in TS 38.304, but they are used to limit the UE's uplink transmission power on a carrier frequency and have nothing to do with transmission power of S-SSB.
+Thus not defining the PEMAX,c for S-SSB configured Tx power has no spec impact on TS 38.304.
+Also, there is no other RAN2 Spec change that is needed due to this RAN4 agreement.

 2 Actions